darkrelics/eidolon-engine/documentation/incremental-story.md

 - NextSegmentID is always set (either default or player's choice)
 - Timer expiry uses whatever Decision is currently set
 - Generate ClientEvents with narrative text to enrich segment history
-- **No Difficulty ratings** - decision segments are about story, not mechanics
+- **No Difficulty ratings** - decision segments are for player choice, not mechanics

 #### Wound Healing